Doctoral Internship in Health Service Psychology

 Clinical Seminar

 This weekly 2-hour clinical training seminar occurs throughout the year and is presented by senior staff members and invited speakers.
 The seminar is intended to provide interns with information and knowledge essential for clinical and consultation work with a student population.
-Topics include important areas such as professional and ethical issues in clinical practice, One-At-A-Time (OAAT) counseling, forms of short-term therapy (CBT and brief psychodynamic therapy), clinical assessment and treatment planning, crisis assessment and intervention, cultural considerations and medication, substance use treatment, and trauma-informed therapy.
+Topics include important areas such as professional and ethical issues in clinical practice, brief counseling, forms of short-term therapy (CBT and brief psychodynamic therapy), clinical assessment and treatment planning, crisis assessment and intervention, cultural considerations and medication, substance use treatment, and trauma-informed therapy.

 Multicultural Seminar